Newman’s Own Organics Grain Free canned dog food receives the Advisor’s top rating of 5 stars.

-The first ingredient in this dog food includes organic beef.
+The first ingredient in this dog food is organic beef.
 Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1

 Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.

 The second ingredient is organic beef liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

 The third ingredient is organic beef broth.
 Broths are nutritionally empty.
 But because they add moisture to a dog food they are a common finding in many canned products.

 From here, the list goes on to include a number of other items.